 Jonathan says, “My collection for Clinique is for women who want to crank up their glamour factor to eleven.”
 I think I am more than a little comfortable with that concept …

 For the full Modern American glamour experience either get along to Jonathan Adler stores in London’s Notting Hill or Sloane Street.
 The make-up range will be available nationwide from 18 August 2017.
+For a little more JA glamour check out Jumbo Tassels – a set piece for 2018.

 Thank you so much for reading!
 If you would like to receive emails for future posts then please press the large blue ‘Follow’ button at either the beginning or end of this post.
 With best wishes, Charis X